Universe in a rotating black hole and preferred axis

 A physical law that turns black holes into Einstein--Rosen bridges to new, baby universes must avoid the black-hole singularity.
 The simplest and most natural mechanism for preventing gravitational singularities is provided by spacetime torsion within the Einstein--Cartan theory of gravity \cite{Newton,EC}.
 In this theory, torsion is coupled to the intrinsic angular momentum of fermionic matter, allowing for the spin-orbit interaction that follows from the Dirac equation.
 Accordingly, torsion brings the consistency between relativistic quantum mechanics and curved spacetime.
-At extremely high densities, torsion manifests itself as repulsive gravity, preventing the formation of a singularity and creating a Big Bounce that starts a new universe \cite{ApJ,avert}.
+At extremely high densities, torsion manifests itself as repulsive gravity, preventing the formation of a singularity and creating a big bounce that starts a new universe \cite{ApJ,avert}.
+Quantum effects in a strong, time-varying gravitational field cause intense particle production, which overcomes the effects of shear that oppose torsion \cite{shear}.
+This production also causes an exponential expansion of the new universe (inflation) after the big bounce, which lasts a finite time until torsion becomes weak \cite{ApJ}.
+Torsion and particle production therefore provide the simplest and most natural explanation of inflation, without assuming the existence of hypothetical fields.
+This origin of inflation is consistent with the Planck observations of the CMB \cite{obs}.

-The inertia in the universe may therefore originate from the universe being formed by a black hole that naturally provides AIFR: the absolute inertial frame of reference.
-That formation is physically realized through initial gravitational attraction from curvature, which is later countered by gravitational repulsion from torsion.
+The inertia in the universe may therefore originate from the universe being formed by a black hole that naturally provides the AFR: the absolute frame of reference.
+This formation is physically realized through initial gravitational attraction from curvature, which is later countered by gravitational repulsion from torsion.

-This work was funded by the University Research Scholar program at the University of New Haven.
+In addition to eliminating gravitational singularities, torsion may also remove divergences in Feynman diagrams in quantum electrodynamics, resulting in finite values of bare (before renormalization) quantities such as the mass and electric charge of the electron \cite{reg}.
+Torsion may be a physical mechanism, ensuring that all physics is finite.\\

+{\bf Rotating frame of reference in a rotating black hole}.\\ Because most stars rotate, most black holes are rotating black holes, described by the Kerr metric \cite{Kerr}.
+They do not expand as a result of the expansion of the universe \cite{exp}; the universes created by them do expand, but this dynamics cannot be observed outside the event horizon.
+A universe born from a rotating black hole should inherit its axis of rotation as a preferred axis \cite{cosmo}.
+A complete description of a universe formed in a rotating black hole should combine the Friedmann--Lema\^{i}tre--Robertson--Walker (FLRW) metric, describing an expanding universe, with the G\"{o}del metric, describing a rotating universe \cite{rot}.
+The preferred direction should introduce small corrections to the FLRW metric, containing the Kerr radius $a=M/mc$, where $M$ is the angular momentum of a rotating black hole and $m$ is its mass.